Alonso-del-Arte/algebraic-integer-calculator/README.md

 21, but because I'm using NetBeans rather than IntelliJ or Eclipse, I can't upgrade JUnit to JUnit 5.

 Regardless, I'm in no rush to use Java 9 or later features.
+However, just prior to Hacktoberfest 2024, I started using a few features here and there that require Java 17.
+So, just to be on the safe side, let's say this is a Java 21 project.
+I don't intend to upgrade Java if it's not a long-term support (LTS) release.

 I've split off information on the basics of algebraic number theory to [a new page](Basics.md).